 |Visa||1.15 percent + $0.05 to 2.40 percent + $0.10|

 Why are American Express processing fees higher?

 Where other banks can issue Visa or Mastercard credit cards, American Express is a closed network, meaning only American Express can issue American Express cards.
-This gives American Express more control over their fees and how much merchants need to pay to accept their credit cards as payment.
+This gives American Express more control over its fees and how much merchants need to pay to accept their credit cards as payment.

-While businesses have to pay more money to accept American Express credit cards when compared to Mastercard or Visa, a 2019 Nilson Report confirmed that 99 percent of U.S. merchants who accept credit cards accept Amex.
+While businesses might have to pay more money to accept American Express credit cards when compared to Mastercard or Visa, a 2019 Nilson Report confirmed that 99 percent of U.S. merchants that accept credit cards accept Amex.
 This statistic flies in the face of the frequent rumors that many businesses don’t accept American Express, although it’s true that American Express isn’t as universally accepted abroad.

 What are the different pricing models for processing fees?

 We noted how credit card processing fees can fall within a specific range for each of the major credit card networks, but part of the fluctuation can be attributed to the pricing model chosen for credit card processing fees.
 Merchants may have the option to accept a pricing model that suits their needs best, so it’s important to know how each pricing model works:

 - Tiered pricing: This type of pricing model comes with different pricing for transactions in different tiers or buckets.
 For example, certain qualified transactions may be charged a lower rate, whereas others require a higher percentage in fees.
 This type of pricing typically works best for merchants who process most of their transactions in the lowest tier.

 - Flat rate pricing: Flat rate pricing works exactly as it sounds.
 With this pricing model, the credit card processor will charge the merchant a fixed percentage of each transaction plus a small per-transaction fee (usually $0.20 to $0.30 per transaction).
 This pricing model makes it easy for merchants to anticipate their credit card processing costs over time.